soilwise-he/soilwise-architecture/README.md

 ## Live preview

-A fixed production version (for delivery) is published at: https://soilwise-architecture.pages.dev/
+A **living preview** version is published at: https://gh-pages.soilwise-architecture.pages.dev/

-A living preview version is published at: https://gh-pages.soilwise-architecture.pages.dev/
+A fixed production version (for delivery) is published at: https://soilwise-architecture.pages.dev/ A fixed **1st prototype version** (for delivery) is published at: https://prototype-1-0.soilwise-architecture.pages.dev/

 ## Software